pyokagan/pycsdl2/docs/api/surface.rst

    :param bool freesrc: True to close the stream after being read.
    :returns: :class:`SDL_Surface` with the image data.

+.. function:: SDL_LoadBMP(file) -> SDL_Surface

+   Load a surface from a BMP file on the filesystem.

+   :param str file: The path to the file containing a BMP image.
+   :returns: :class:`SDL_Surface` with the image data.

 .. function:: SDL_FreeSurface(surface: SDL_Surface)

    Frees the surface.